Tudor Owen (actor)

-Roy Tudor Owen (20 January 1898 – 13 March 1979), known professionally as just Tudor Owen, was a Welsh character actor.
-Owen is most famous for voicing the role of Towser in the 1961 Disney movie One Hundred and One Dalmatians.
+Roy Tudor Owen (20 January 1898 – 13 March 1979), known professionally as Tudor Owen, was a Welsh character actor.
+He is known for voicing Towser in the 1961 Disney film One Hundred and One Dalmatians.

 Early life and career

-Owen was born on 20 January 1898 in the Welsh town of Penarth, Glamorgan.

-After serving with the Royal Army Medical Corps in World War I he went to RADA in London before moving to Hollywood.

 He began his career in the 1926 silent film Bride of the Storm as Funeral Harry.
 His next film role was 22 years later in the 1948 film Up in Central Park.

 Owen worked in radio during the 1940s and 1950s, teaming up with producer and director Jack Webb in several programs.
 The first of those programs was the radio drama Pat Novak, for Hire.
 He played Novak's drunk ex-doctor friend "Jocko" Madigan.
 He played this role from 1946 to 1949.
 He again co-starred with Webb in the radio series Johnny Modero, Pier 23 in 1947.
 Owen co-starred with Webb on radio one more time, on the radio version of the Pete Kelly franchise.
 He played Barney Rickett for the series's summer run in 1951.
 In 1951, he played the title character's editor in Alias Jane Doe.
-His last radio appearance was in 1953, leaving behind such radio credits as University Theatre, Escape, Suspense, Family Theater, Lux Radio Theatre, Yours Truly, Johnny Dollar, Crime Classics and The Lone Ranger.
-Owen also played 'Dusty' in the 1950 episode of The Lone Ranger titled 'Greed for Gold'.
+His last radio appearance was in 1953, leaving behind such radio credits as University Theatre, Escape, Suspense, Family Theater, Lux Radio Theatre, Yours Truly, Johnny Dollar, and Crime Classics.